Tony Hsieh, CEO and Chief Happiness Officer of Zappos.com (courtesy of Sunni Brown)

 7. Build a Positive Team and Family Spirit

 8. Do More With Less

 10. Be Humble

-In Delivering Happiness, the title of a semi-autobiographical book by Hsieh, the company has even developed a Happiness Framework that looked like this:
+In Delivering Happiness, the title of a semi-autobiographical book by Hsieh, the company has even developed a Happiness Framework.

 Courtesy of Sunni Brown

-Purpose – Being part of something bigger than yourself
+- Higher Purpose Meaning: Being part of something bigger than yourself

 Courtesy of Delivering Happiness

 While having the right culture doesn’t guarantee you success (if you’re in the wrong industry to begin with), it does help to raise the chances of success for your business.